Qualtagh/OracleDBUtils/README.md

 First, compile runCommand.sql under sys.
 Grant appropriate Java right to access files if needed as described [here][shell commands].
 It's not recommended to grant rights on runCommand procedure to someone else except sys.
 Then, compile p_admin.sql under sys and grant rights/add synonym to target user scheme.
-The target user may also need access to V$SESSION view to find SID of hanged session.
+The target user may also need an access to V$SESSION view to find SID of hanged session.
 ___
 #p_utils
 A package for various tasks: collections manipulation, numeric utilities.